-NOTICE: USU will begin accepting applications on April 1st for the Doctor of Nursing Practice (DNP) for residents of California.
+NOTICE: USU is currently accepting applications for the Doctor of Nursing Practice (DNP) for residents in specific states.
+Please review the list of State Authorizations that can be found here: https://www.usuniversity.edu/about/accreditation.

 United States University is in the process of seeking program approval for Title IV funding for this program.
 While awaiting program approval, students may use other methods of payment such as Monthly Payment Plan, cash, scholarships, and outside private loans.